mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Data Analytics Apps for a Smart Eco Gym/README.md

    - Develop an interactive MATLAB app (e.g. using App Designer) that:
        - Imports data (e.g. from a `.mat` file using `load`)
        - Processes the data and computes your selected metrics
+       - Includes at least one user interaction element, such as: dropdown menu, button, slider, etc.
        - Updates outputs dynamically based on user interaction
-   - Add at least one user interaction element, such as: dropdown menu, button, slider, etc.
    - *Tips*:
        - Structure your app workflow as follows: Input &rarr; Processing &rarr; Metrics &rarr; Visualization
        - Organize your code so that data loading happens in one function, metric calculations are handled in separate functions, updates are triggered by user interaction